-In the new web series Grave Hunter, macabre history aficionado Malia Miglino goes graveside to dig up forgotten stories before they’re gone.
+In the new web series Grave Hunter, macabre history aficionado Malia Miglino goes graveside to dig up Colorado pioneer history at the Black Monarch Hotel and Victor Cemetery.

 Malia Miglino, host of Macabre Mondays, is going cemetery exploring to exhume the bizarre and fascinating stories of the past in her new web series “Grave Hunter.”